rmit-s3525200-Hao-Li/matchme/README.md

 MatchMe is a simple dating application that matches users according to their values and beliefs.

+## What You'll Need
+- Ruby on Rails
+- PostgreSQL

 ## Getting Started

 1. Clone the repo and then install the needed gems: